 Training contract programme

 DWF's unique training contract is divided into six four-month 'seats'.
 This means you'll get a real taste of the variety of work we offer so you can make well-informed decisions about your future career path.

 You'll have the opportunity to sit in specialist departments within many of our practice groups, complete secondments with key clients and rotate between our offices.
 Our trainees return to their preferred department for their penultimate or final seat.
 This gives you between eight and twelve months pre-qualification experience in your chosen field.

 As a trainee solicitor, you'll work alongside a partner, associate or senior solicitor to gain practical day-to-day experience.
 You'll combine this with in-house lectures, workshop programmes and the Professional Skills Course (PSC).

 Trainee solicitors are regularly involved in business development and networking opportunities - and get the chance to work closely with high-profile clients and run their own files on smaller transactions and files.

 We take on a small number of trainee solicitors each year - to ensure each gets plenty of hands-on experience and can accept appropriate responsibility for legal matters at an early stage, rather than having to spend a traineeship engaged in routine support tasks.
-By taking this approach, we achieved a 100% offer rate at qualification in 2010 and 2011.

 Not only does this approach ensure a solid grounding in both the law and client handling skills, it also means that trainees are well equipped to develop a long term career with DWF.
 Our aim is to provide the firm with a constant supply of high-quality solicitors, who will stay with us for many years and who will aspire to become partners.
 As proof that this approach works we have many partners, associates and senior solicitors who joined us as trainees.